-Profitability levels and returns on investment vary along the aviation value chain, with some sectors performing substantially better than others.
-Since the pendulum of regulation swung in the direction of greater market liberalization of the airline industry in the 1970-90s, the main goal of policy makers has been to encourage horizontal competition between airlines.
-Increased airline competition has borne fruit in the form of lower overall fares and enhanced choice of air travel options in many markets.
-However, there has been a substantial cost in the form of lower profitability for the airline industry itself.
+has borne fruit in the form of lower overall fares and enhanced choice of air travel options in many markets (Barrett, 2000; Bennet and Craun.
+1993: De Wit.
+1995: Goetz and Vowles.
+2009: Morrison and Winston, 1986: Tretheway and Kincaid, 2005), However, there has been a substantial cost in the form of lower profitability for the airline industry itself.
 Of course, many segments and carriers in the industry have achieved reasonable profitability, in particular with some of the low cost carriers and the integrator cargo carriers.
-Financial viability was a challenge even during the regulated era, but then the solution was often regulator induced or sanctioned mergers or route reassignment.
-These provided continuity for travellers and allowed some shareholders to maintain some equity even when their carriers' business models and operations were effectively failures.
+Financial viability was a challenge even during the regulated era, but then the solution was often regulator induced or sanctioned mergers or route reassignment.1 These provided continuity for travellers and allowed some shareholders to maintain some equity even when their carriers' business models and operations were effectively failures.
 Post-deregulation economic protection has been effectively removed and the competitive landscape in the airline industry has changed profoundly.
 Increased competition coupled with disruptions in passenger traffic flows due to natural disasters, terrorist attacks, outbreaks of infectious diseases and economic recessions have put downward pressure on global airline yields.
 Add supply factor price volatility such as recurring spikes in fuel prices and the net result is low profitability that many airlines around the globe continue to grapple with.
-Figure 2 depicts annual net profit for the global airline industry in the past decade, adjusted to remove inflation.
+Fig. 2 depicts annual net profit for the global airline industry in the past decade, adjusted to remove inflation.